Frequently Asked Questions

 Do you make all the looms?

 Yes, we do!
-All looms are crafted by hand in our woodshop by Case and Traci.
+All looms are crafted by hand in our woodshop by Case and Traci, including hand drilling and sanding all of the pegs - over 15,000 pegs in 2024!

 What do the numbers on my loom mean?